smartcontractkit/chainlink-ruby/README.md

 `PATCH` from the adapter to the core at the `/snapshots/{xid}` route.
 The request body must include `details`, `summary`, and `value`.

+#### Schemas

+Schemas are useful for oracles to advertise what services they offer, without specifying every detail.
+For instance, if an oracle offers stock prices, it can write a schema stating it only needs a stock ticker passed to it, and does not need to specify each data point it could possibly offer.

+Additionally, the output of an oracle must be predictable, so the consumer can know how the will receive data even if they don't know what the data will be.

+In order for the core to reliably pass data between blockchains, serivces, and adapters, the format data needs to be predictable.
+The Smart Oracles protocol currently does that trhough a series of [JSON Schemas](http://json-schema.org/).
+See the [Smart Oracles Specification](https://github.com/smartoracles/spec) for more details.

+If an input schema is specified for an adapter, the core will validate all assignment data against the schema before passing it to an adapter.
+Similarly, the output specified in a snapshot's `details` field will be validated against the output schema of the adapter.

 ### Install Core